 - The indicator "1sec" appears on the monitor screen between Triple Self-timer shots.
-How long it takes for the camera to get ready to shoot again after it shoots an image depends on the image size and quality settings, whether or not a memory card is loaded in the camera, and the flash charge condition. - No self-timer operation can be performed when recording with the any of the following settings. - Normal-speed Continuous Shutter, High-speed Continuous Shutter - Recording with certain BEST SHOT scene (Layout, Auto Framing, Short Movie, Past Movie, Voice Recording) - The Triple Self-timer cannot be used when performing the following recording operations. - Recording with certain BEST SHOT scenes (Business Cards and Documents, Whiteboard, etc., Old Photo, ID Photo, Movie, For YouTube) - Flash Continuous Shutter
+How long it takes for the camera to get ready to shoot again after it shoots an image depends on the image size and quality settings, whether or not a memory card is loaded in the camera, and the flash charge condition. - No self-timer operation can be performed when recording with the any of the following settings. - Normal-speed continuous shutter mode or high-speed continuous shutter mode - Recording with certain BEST SHOT scenes (Short Movie, Past Movie, Layout, Auto Framing, Voice Recording) - The Triple Self-timer cannot be used when performing the following recording operations. - Recording with Flash Continuous Shutter - Recording with certain BEST SHOT scenes (Business Cards and Documents, Whiteboard, etc., Old Photo, ID Photo.
+Movie.
+For YouTube)